robertvansteen/persgroep-app/README.md

 Because there was a lot of experimenting in this project this was not always possible.
 Since I was the only developer on the project I was okay with using the master branch often.

+## Technologies used & experimented with
+I experimented a lot with different tools, libraries & technologies.
+Too much to go into detail about each one, but to illustrate here is a list of all the stuff I played with and implemented.
+* HTTPS/SSL
+* Sockets
+* Service worker
+* Laravel (PHP)
+* RESTful API
+* Video uploading
+* Json Web Tokens
+* Redis
+* MySQL & subqueries
+* Hammer.js
+* Node
+* Webpack
+* Karma, Mocha, Chai, Sinon (Testing)
+* Istanbul (Code coverage)
+* MobX
+* Draft.js